Resources for Instructors

 To have a tutor provide a response to your assignment guidelines:

-- Email your assignment guidelines to Holly Salmon, Learning Centre Coordinator and Instructor
+1. Email your assignment guidelines to Nancy Squair, Learning Centre Instructor and Acting Coordinator

 A peer tutor will review your assignment.
 You will receive the written response by email.

-- Student requests always take priority.
+• Student requests always take priority.
 Time for review will depend on the time of the semester.
-You can usually submit during the first three weeks of the semester for a faster response)

-- Writing tutors are students.
-Their reponse will be from an informed student (i.e not instructional) perspective.
+• Writing tutors are students.
+Their response will be from an informed student (i.e not instructional) perspective.